 - Community Action minor – Create a professional portfolio of social justice and community-oriented work through this minor, which combines CLI courses and a culminating research or internship project to prepare you for future educational and career experiences including community-based research, public policy, and non-profit organizing and advocacy.

-- Internship – Gain invaluable on-the-job experience by working with a local organization.
+- Internships – Gain invaluable on-the-job experience by working with a local organization.
 Students can receive course credit for their fall, spring, and summer internships.
 Summer interns can apply for Catalyst funding.

 - Liberal Arts Action Lab – Work collaboratively at our downtown campus with a team of students, faculty, and community partners to research and develop solutions on local problems.

 - Research Fellows – Partner with a community organization for your capstone project to use this research experience as a way to create social change in Hartford.

-- Research Grants – Apply for the Lev (urban studies), Grossman (global studies), or Davis Projects for Peace (summer only) grants available through CUGS to fund your community-based research projects.
+- Research Grants – Apply for the Levy (urban studies), Grossman (global studies), or Davis Projects for Peace (summer only) grants available through CUGS to fund your community-based research projects.

 Whether you decide to start pursuing Community Action research as a first-year student or want to get involved as a senior, there are many ways in to CLI programs throughout your time at Trinity.
 If you are interested in enacting social justice work, putting your classroom learning into practice, or exploring Hartford more academically, get in touch with us.
 We would love to talk to you more about how you can get involved.